ParedesGab/PP5-heritage-housing-issues/README.md

 #### User Story: Evaluate the ML Model Performance on the Train and Test Sets

-+ As a **data Analyst/data scientist**, I want to **evaluate the Machine Learning ExtraTreesRegressor Model's performance on both the train and test sets using standard regression metrics (R2 score, Mean Squared Error, Mean Absolute Error), so that I can determine if the model achieves an R2 score greater than 0.75 on both sets, hence meeting the specified performance criteria.
++ As a **data analyst/data scientist**, I want to **evaluate the Machine Learning ExtraTreesRegressor Model's performance on both the train and test sets using standard regression metrics (R2 score, Mean Squared Error, Mean Absolute Error)**, so that I can **determine if the model achieves an R2 score greater than 0.75 on both sets, hence meeting the specified performance criteria.**

-  + Model evaluation showed that it indeed met the performance criteria:
+  + Model evaluation showed that it indeed met the performance criteria 🎉:

     Train Set
     + R2 Score: 0.959